 Most medications sold in the United States, are compounded or processed domestically.
 However, the raw ingredients are typically purchased in bulk from manufacturing countries like India and China.
 India is the current leading supplier of API’s to American big pharmaceuticals, with 75 FDA approved manufacturing centers that provide API synthesis services.

-Wherever a consumer can see an array of modern pipes, including fresh water delivery, sewage or rainwater management, flow meters are essential to providing accurate, measured and controlled delivery.
+Wherever a consumer can see an array of modern pipes, including fresh water delivery, sewage or rainwater management, digital water flow meters are essential to providing accurate, measured and controlled delivery.
 New technology and research is working on the combination of predictive analytics with flow meters.
 Imagine a washing machine that can detect a malfunction, and shut the supply of water, right before there is a problem?
 A simple case scenario, but one that is not unreasonable in terms of advanced flow meter technology soon.